Lane Thomas Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.16 team ERA ranks fourth among all league pitching staffs.
+- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.15).

-- Mahle makes the start for the Twins, his fourth of the season.
-He is 1-2 with a 4.11 ERA and 18 strikeouts in 15 1/3 innings pitched.
+- Lopez makes the start for the Twins, his fifth of the season.
+He is 1-1 with a 1.73 ERA and 33 strikeouts in 26 2/3 innings pitched.

-- The right-hander last appeared in relief on Thursday, when he tossed 2/3 innings against the Boston Red Sox while giving up hits.

-- The 28-year-old has amassed an ERA of 4.11, with 10.6 strikeouts per nine innings, in three games this season.
-Opponents are batting .283 against him.
+- His last time out was on Sunday against the New York Yankees, when the right-hander went six innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.